 Power Outage Tips and Tricks

 Power outages can strike when you least expect them.
-They can also be devastating to your business’s bottom line if you aren’t adequately prepared.
+They can also be devastating to your business’s bottom line if you don’t have a power outage preparation plan.
 According to a market research study by E Source, a four-hour outage will cost the average business $10,000 to $20,000.

 Business owners that take the right precautions can drastically reduce these costs.
 Here are some power outage tips and tricks you should use to protect your business against power loss.

 Begin with a Risk Analysis

 While developing a business continuity plan, you must begin by identifying the potential problems a power outage will cause.
 Your power outage contingency plan must account for:

 - Loss of functionality of important equipment